RHEnVision/provisioning-backend/docs/configure-gcp.md

 7. Choose the permissions the provisioning app needs (TBC):

 Roles:
    - Service Account User

-Permissions:
-  - compute.instances.insert
+   - Compute Admin (We are allowing here more permissions than needed)

 8. Click CONTINUE
 9. Click DONE